yitaozh/yitaozh.github.io/source/_posts/652-Find-Duplicate-Subtrees.md

 * The number of the nodes in the tree will be in the range `[1, 5000]`
 * `-200 <= Node.val <= 200`

+## Hints/Notes

+* Serialize the (sub)tree to check if there's duplicate
+* Use map the avoid the duplicate in return

 ## Solution